NotTheRightGuy/stock.pi/README.md

 A Chatbot which helps user make better decision regarding their stocks using market sentiment analysis created by team _GameChanger_ for HackInfinity 2023

+You can find the hosted site [here](https://stock-pi-3p68-4d2xwf8e0-nottherightguy.vercel.app/) by the courtesy of [Vercel](https://vercel.com/)

 ## Table of Contents

 -   [Installation](#installation)